 - In most circumstances, there’s no additional fee to take a substitute exam in the course of the late-testing schedule.
 If you’re planning to take an exam during the late-testing period, check with your school’s AP coordinator to validate whether you be obligated an additional late-testing fee.

-Curious about an AP Test cost and how to pay for AP exam?
+Curious about an AP Test cost and how to pay for the AP exam?

-We give you a step by step guide about how much is the AP test cost and how you can pay for AP exams too.
+We give you a step-by-step guide about how much the AP test cost and how you can pay for AP exams too.
 You can learn in this blog how much your AP exams are going to cost you in 2021-2022.
 We’ll also tell you how to get financial aid if you need it.

 AP Test Changes Due to COVID-19